sparks-baird/xtal2png/reports/paper.md

 approximately two-and-a-half years later, with peer-reviewed publications dating in late 2020/ mid-2021 [@goodallPredictingMaterialsProperties2020;@wangCompositionallyRestrictedAttentionbased2021].
-Another example of state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, with introduction [@kipfSemisupervisedClassificationGraph2016], domain transfer (preprint) [@xieCrystalGraphConvolutional2017], and peer-reviewed domain transferred [@xieCrystalGraphConvolutional2018] publication dates of Sep 2016, Oct 2017, and Apr 2018, respectively.
+Another example of state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, with introduction, domain transfer (preprint), and peer-reviewed domain transferred publication dates of Sep 2016, Oct 2017, and Apr 2018 ([@kipfSemisupervisedClassificationGraph2016], [@xieCrystalGraphConvolutional2017], and [@xieCrystalGraphConvolutional2018]), respectively.
 Here, we focus on the latter application: state-of-the-art domain transfer from image-processing to crystal structure.

 `xtal2png` is a Python package that allows you to encode/decode a crystal structure to/from a grayscale PNG image for direct use with image-based machine learning models.
 Let's take